SuperOfficeDocs/superoffice-docs/docs/en/database/tables/quotelineconfiguration.md

 title: QuoteLineConfiguration table
 description: Configuration of quote lines - which fields are in use, rights, labels etc so.generated: true
-keywords:
-  - "database"
-  - "QuoteLineConfiguration"
-so.date: 01.23.2023
-so.topic: reference
+keywords: database table QuoteLineConfiguration so.topic: reference so.envir: onsite, online
-so.envir:
-  - "onsite"
-  - "online"
 ---

 # QuoteLineConfiguration Table (445)